-When determining custody (parenting time) in Colorado, the law requires the Court to make a determination based on the child’s best interests.
-C.R.S.
-14-10-124 sets out nine factors for the court to consider when determining the child’s best interests.
+When determining custody (parenting time) in Colorado, the Court must make a decision based on the child’s best interests.
+Colorado Revised Statute 14-10-124 sets out nine factors for the court to consider when determining the child’s best interests.
 These include:

-The Court will assume (unless there is reason to believe otherwise) that the parents want what is best for their child.
+The Court will assume that the parents want what is best for their child.
 In cases where parenting time is contested, each parent is usually asking for something different, so this factor is usually not what the Court will base its decision on.
-However, the Court may consider the feasibility of a proposed schedule.

-The Court will examine how the child interacts with each parent, and may also include siblings, parents’ significant others or other extended family members.
+The Court will examine how the child interacts with each parent, and may also include siblings, parents’ significant others, step-siblings or other extended family members.

-4. The child’s adjustment to his or her home, school, and community
+4. The child’s adjustment to home, school, and community

-6. The ability of the parties to encourage the sharing of love, affection, and contact between the child and the other party; except that, if the court determines that a party is acting to protect the child from witnessing domestic violence, or from being a victim of domestic violence, the parent’s protective actions shall not be considered with respect to this factor
+6. The ability of the parties to encourage the sharing of love, affection, and contact between the child and the other party

 In this factor, the court considers the actions of each parent.
 Do they genuinely seem to want to foster a healthy relationship between the other parent and the child, or do they seem to be using the child as retribution or to get back at the other party?
 The court will consider actions such as making disparaging remarks about the other parent, discouraging the child from spending time with the other parent, acknowledging important dates/events for the other parent and child (i.e. birthdays, Mother’s/Father’s day etc).